THE STORY OF CABEL T-B RECORDING

 known as we enter the new section known as "Deca 4", where Cabel T-B will

-continue to change, evolve, and eventually make it to the store shelves
+continue to change, evolve, and eventually make it to record store shelves

 for the first time!